 Manufacturer Claimed Range vs GearLab Tested Range

-The range of an electric bike refers to the distance it can travel on a single charge of its battery.
+The range of an electric bike is the distance it can travel on a single battery charge.
 Different battery sizes, motor power, rider weight, rider pedaling input, and terrain all contribute to how far a bike will travel before its battery is depleted.
-Due to these factors and variables, accurately testing and comparing the range of electric bicycles can be a challenge.
-To create a level playing field and minimize external variables as much as possible, we conduct all our range tests on the same course with the same weight rider in similar weather conditions.
+Due to these factors and variables, accurately testing and comparing the ranges of electric bicycles can be challenging.
+To create a level playing field and minimize external variables, we conduct all our range tests on the same course with the same weight rider under similar weather conditions.
 We set the bikes to their highest power setting and load our test rider to an even 180 pounds before each test.
-With the tires at the maximum recommended pressure, we set off using only the throttle, eliminating the variable of rider input to determine the absolute low end of each bike's range potential.
-These bikes can be ridden much farther when using their pedal-assist modes with a pedaling rider.
+With the tires at the maximum recommended pressure, we set off using only the throttle, eliminating rider input as a variable to determine the absolute low end of each bike's range potential.
+These bikes can be ridden much farther when pedal-assist is enabled.

-For testing accuracy, we use the same Garmin Edge 840 GPS-enabled cycling computer to track and log each test ride for consistency.
+To ensure accuracy, we use the same Garmin Edge 840 GPS-enabled cycling computer to track and log each test ride.
 For redundancy, we also track each ride with Ride with GPS, Apple Fitness, and Strava.
 These devices track our distance, elevation gain, time, average speed, and maximum speed.
 We then compiled all of our data for more detailed analysis.
+It's rare that we encounter a data deviation of more than 1%.

 Claimed Power vs. GearLab Dynamometer Tested Power

 Electric power is the primary feature that distinguishes an e-bike from its non-electric counterparts.
 The power of a bike varies primarily based on the motor's size and wattage, as well as its electrical architecture.
 It stands to reason that a 750W (1HP) motor will be more powerful than a 250W motor, or a 52V system will supply more power than a 36V system.
 That said, we were also interested in the quality and consistency of the power output.
-To test the models' power output, we performed several tests using pedal assist and the throttle when applicable.
+To assess the models' power output, we conducted several tests using pedal assist and, when applicable, the throttle.

 We test each bike's top speed (and speedometer accuracy) on flat ground by observing the speedometer, comparing it with a Garmin 840, and double-checking with a GPS app like Strava.
 We test acceleration by measuring the time it takes for the bike to reach its full speed from a complete stop on flat ground.
 We use a closed road with a steep (9%) incline to measure each bike's hill-climbing prowess and record the speed from flat ground to the apex of the hill.